Midlands Historical Bicycle Tour

 Day 2 - Corlea Trackway to Clondra and Tarmonbarry - 29km

 After breakfast your tour guide will meet you and escort you on the Royal Canal cycle to The Corlea Trackway and visitor centre.
 This is an Iron Age trackway near the village of Keenagh, County Longford, It was known locally as the Danes' Road.
 It was constructed from oak planks in 148–147 BC.
 We will plan the trip to coincide with the pre planned guided tours.
 Continue on and cycle a further 16km on the Royal Canal to Clondra Village.
 The 145km Royal Canal is a canal originally built for freight and passenger transportation from the River Liffey in Dublin to Longford.
 Trace part of the famine walk. ( An ill-fated journey of 1,490 famine emigrants who walked from Strokestown Park to ships in Dublin in 1847, at the height of the Irish Famine) Stop off for lunch at The Richmond Inn in Clondra.
 A beautiful harbour village steeped in history and the very last stop on the Royal canal.
-After a tour of Clondra we will cycle on to your accommodation to Keenans boutique Hotel in Tarmonbarry.
+After a tour of Clondra we will cycle on to your accommodation.
 Sample the great local food and bars.
 An evening walk along the River Shannon is not to be missed.

 DAY 3 - Tarmonbarry to Strokestown Park House & Famine Museum via Rooskey - 28km